Precancer/PHLEX-test/docs/source/deep-imcyto.rst

 Unzip the files and move ``boundaries.hdf5``, ``edge_weighted_nuc.hdf5``, ``COM.hdf5``, ``AE_weights.hdf5`` and ``nuclear_morph_scaler.pkl`` to a suitable directory.

-Deep-imcyto can be run from a bash wrapper in the deep-imcyto root directory as follows:
+deep-imcyto can be run from a bash wrapper in the deep-imcyto root directory as follows:

 .. code-block:: bash